William Lillywhite: Later life

-He died in Islington, only a year after his benefit match, in August 1854, and was buried on the western side of Highgate Cemetery.
+He died in Islington, only a year after his benefit match, in August 1854, and was buried on the western team of Highgate Cemetery.
 His monument, which was paid for by public subscription, features below the worn inscription on the pedestal, a shield with crossed bats and stumps, with a ball removing a bail.
 On top of the pedestal is a broken column and wreath symbolising "a life cut short".
 His grave is listed Grade II on the National Heritage List for England.